nuejs/nue/packages/nuekit/src/server/README.md

-# Server
+# User server
 Development environment for the user's server-side code.
-Provides runtime compatibility with edge platforms like Cloudflare Workers.
 Not to confuse with tools/server.js, which is the Nue development server.

 ## Files